United States • Born on February 8th

 Sarah joined Watsi on February 9th, 2020.
-Two years ago, Sarah joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
-Sarah's most recent donation traveled 8,600 miles to support Mi, a 58-year-old mother from Thailand, to fund mass removal surgery so she can return to supporting her family free of pain.
+Three years ago, Sarah joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month.
+Sarah's most recent donation traveled 8,600 miles to support Mu, a 34 year old homemaker from Thailand, to fund hernia repair surgery.